Halloween Horror Nights at Universal Studios Hollywood®

 What rides are open during Halloween Horror Nights Hollywood?

-Several of your favorite rides and attractions will remain open for Halloween Horror Nights including: - Jurassic World – The Ride - Transformers: The Ride – 3D - The Simpsons Ride - Revenge of the Mummy – The Ride - Harry Potter and the Forbidden Journey - Flight of the Hippogriff Subject to availability.
+Several attractions remain open during the event, including Jurassic World - The Ride, Transformers: The Ride–3D, The Simpsons Ride, Revenge of the Mummy - The Ride, Harry Potter and the Forbidden Journey, and Flight of the Hippogriff.
+Ride availability may vary.

 In the past Halloween Horror Nights referred to the experiences as "mazes."
 Why are they now called "houses" and what's the difference?